-biosphere of actinidic archaea has been described in neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-The archaea transmutates magnesium to calcium for the purpose of biological mineralisation.
+A shadow biosphere of actinidic archaea has been described in degenerations, malignancy, metabolic syndrome x, psychiatric disorders and immune disease.
+The archaea transmutates magnesium to calcium for the purpose of biological mineralization.
 The archaea can exist as nanoarchaea which can get calcified to form calcified nanoarchaeal forms.
 Calcified nanoarchaeal particles can induce NFKB.
-This can produce a state of systemic immune activation important in neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-This activates the AKT PI3 cascade inducing the Warburg which phenotype with anaerobic glycolysis is the basis neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
+This can produce a state of systemic immune activation.
+This activates the AKT PI3 cascade inducing the Warburg phenotype with anaerobic glycolysis which is the basis of most human disease.
+The increase in mitochondrial PT pore hexokinase can produce cellular proliferation.
+The malignant cells depend on glycolysis for its energy needs.
+The Warburg phenotype can produce malignant transformation.
 The lymphocytes depend of glycolysis for its energy needs.
 Increased glycolysis can lead to immune activation.
 The glycolytic enzyme glyceraldehyde 3 phosphate dehydrogenase mediates nuclear cell death.
 The glycolysis generated NADPH activates the NOX enzyme important in insulin receptor function and NMDA activity.
-This can lead to neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-Thus the creation of Warburg phenotype can produce neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
+Thus the creation of Warburg phenotype can produce malignancy, immune disease, degenerations, schizophrenia and metabolic syndrome x.